 Student Body

-The Minnesota state community and technical college (Detroit lakes) diversity score of 1.00 is more than the state average of 0.63.
+The Minnesota state community and technical college (Detroit lakes) diversity score of 0.00 is less than the state average of 0.63.
 The school's diversity has stayed relatively flat over five years.

 Total Enrollment